jpsmit/Short-Cuts-for-Deep-Neural-models/README.md

 Notable credits should go to [JoshuaGhost](https://github.com/JoshuaGhost) for creating and maintaining [ExPred: the Deep Neural model](https://github.com/JoshuaGhost/expred) which we have studied for this thesis.
 The model is an implementation of the paper [Explain and Predict, and then Predict Again](https://dl.acm.org/doi/abs/10.1145/3437963.3441758).

-### Reproducing the Research

-Here are the steps for those who are interested in reproducing the research.

-1. Clone this repository
-2. Install the requirements for the ``ExPred model`` by ``pip install -r requirements``
-3. Run the provided Jupyter Notebooks

 ### Structure